IhorHorchakov/spring-security-jwt-authentication/README.md

-Demo project to set up JWT authentication using Spring Security
+This is a demo project to set up JWT authentication using Spring Security

 -------
 _Authentication_ is the process of confirming the identity of an accessor (person or system).
 It ensures that the person or system is who they claim to be before granting access to something.
 It's like checking someone's ID before allowing them to enter a secure area.
 Authentication systems allow or deny access based on credentials or other proof provided by those requesting access.
-Authentication typically works together with authorization, which determine what level of access a user should have.
+Authentication typically works together with authorization, which determines what level of access a user should have.

 Most common authentication methods:
 - username & password - a user enters their username and password into a login form, and if the credentials match what